Protect Your Solar Power Investment

 5) Less maintenance, Li-Ion batteries are virtually maintenance free.

 Similar to Lithium-Ion chemistry.
 However, LFP is more thermally and chemically stable than Lithium-Ion, which makes it safer (i.e. less chance of fire).
 In addition, it does not contain nickel or cobalt, which both have attached human rights and environmental concerns.
 Tends to have higher peak power ratings and an even longer life than Li-ion options.
 Like Lithium-Ion, no maintenance is required once this battery is installed.

 The Experts in Solar Battery Backup

 Sundance Power Systems has designed and installed battery backup systems since our founding in 1995.
 Battery power has changed a lot in that time, with more options to choose from for your energy storage system.
-With the federal solar tax credit at 26% through at least the end of 2022, there has never been a better time to explore solar battery backup.
+With the Federal Tax Credit increased to 30% and extended through 2032 by the Inflation Reduction Act of 2022, there has never been a better time to explore solar battery backup.
 Investing in your energy independence with solar is a great start.
 Adding battery power is a smart way to maintain reliable power and maximize the work your solar panels are doing.
 Contact us today to begin the conversation and learn how Sundance Power can empower you with an energy storage system using the right solar batteries for your solar power system!